Upper School Service Learning

 Coordinator: Jim Hughes, Upper School Director of Service Learning at Brentwood School

-- OPICA – An adult day services center catering to seniors with dementia.
+- OPICA, an adult day services center serving seniors with memory loss.

-- Project Angel Food – A program that prepares meals for the critically ill.
+- Project Angel Food, a program that prepares meals for seriously ill, homebound people.